How to Find Your Router’s IP Address—Step by Step

 Note that you’ll probably need a password, as well—if you haven’t set one, you can usually find it on a sticker on the router itself.
 We’d highly recommend setting your own password, by the way.

 Apart from that, the router’s IP address serves the same basic purpose as any other IP address: it provides your router with a unique identifier so that other devices on the internet can communicate with it.
-Essentially, the other devices on your Wi-Fi network communicate with the router, and then the router communicates with the “external” internet.
+Essentially, the other devices on your Wi-Fi network communicate with the router, and the router then communicates with the “external” internet.

 Is it safe to tell someone my router’s IP address?